shalaka7/Model-Predictive-Control/README.md

 as lots of the values end up being zero or one.
 This new predicted state, along with the coefficients, are then fed into the mpc.Solve() function found in MPC.cpp.

+The approach to dealing with latency was two fold (not counting simply limiting the speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (which happens to be the timestep interval) the actuations are applied another timestep later.

+###Timestep Length and Elapsed Duration (N & dt)
+The number of points(N) and the time interval(dt) define the prediction horizon.
+The number of points impacts the controller performance as well.
+I tried to keep the horizon around the same time the waypoints were on the simulator.
+With too many points the controller starts to run slower, and some times it went wild very easily.
+After trying with N from 10 to 20 and dt 0.01 to 0.05 milliseconds, I decided to leave them fixed to 10 and 0.01 milliseconds to have a better result tuning the other parameters.

+## NOTE : I have used Docker  container to around  problems with IPOPT.

 ## Dependencies

 * cmake >= 3.5